stacs-cp/cp2022-hcicp/Readme.md

 # ReadMe

-This folder contains the supplementary materials for the paper titled: "nderstanding how people approach constraint modelling and solving"
+This folder contains the supplementary materials for the paper titled: "Understanding how people approach constraint modelling and solving"

 ## Folder Contents